Maple Syrup and Coconut Sugar went head to head in our last episode of "The Sugar Wars" and this one was a worthy match!

 The glycemic index defines foods by how quickly it causes your blood sugar to rise.
 Sugars naturally rank higher on the glycemic index, however, maple syrup is clearly the better option as it has a lower glycemic index than cane sugar.

 Real Maple Syrup has a glycemic index of 54.
-Maple syrup is define as having a "medium" index.
+Maple syrup is defined as having a "medium" index.

 Coconut Sugar has a glycemic index of 35, which puts it in the "low" index.